 Accessories for flight comfort

 Since Japan is not the country next door, you might want to take some comfort with you during the flight.
 A travel pillow, a sleep mask, a pair of earphones, or some audiobooks can be pretty useful to help pass the several hours of flight.
-If you want to take a look at some cheap ideas, I have some on my recommended products page.
+If you want to take a look at some cheap ideas, I have some on my resources page.

 Toiletry